milliemcvey/house-price-prediction/README.md

 These metrics should be interpreted after running the notebook.
 A simple linear model is useful as a first baseline, but it may not capture all patterns in real housing prices.

-## What makes this portfolio ready

-- Clear README and setup instructions.
-- Notebook workflow for learning and explanation.
-- Reusable `src/` code for data cleaning and modelling.
-- Scripts for repeatable command-line runs.
-- Basic tests for important cleaning and modelling functions.
-- GitHub Actions workflow to run tests automatically.
-- Generated data and model files excluded from git.

 ## Future improvements

 - Add more useful features, such as rooms per household or bedrooms per room.